George Washington Bridge Toll History: How Rates Changed Over the Years

 All Port Authority crossings between New York and New Jersey share the same toll schedule.
 This means the Lincoln Tunnel, Holland Tunnel, Bayonne Bridge, Goethals Bridge, and Outerbridge Crossing have matched GWB toll increases dollar for dollar throughout their histories.
 From the perspective of toll cost alone, choosing one Port Authority crossing over another makes no difference.

 The Tappan Zee Bridge (now the Gov. Mario M. Cuomo Bridge), operated by the New York State Thruway Authority, has historically been less expensive.
-In 2024, the E-ZPass rate on the Cuomo Bridge is approximately $5.69, compared to $13.75 on the GWB.
+The E-ZPass rate on the Cuomo Bridge is approximately $5.69, compared to $16.79 on the GWB at the Jan 2026 tariff.
 This price difference has led some commuters to detour north to the Cuomo Bridge, especially those who live in Rockland County or southern Westchester.

 Toll Comparison Over Time: NY-NJ Crossings